netxms/netxms-doc/admin/installation.rst

   * loginFormImageMargins - margins in px around custom login image (default: 10)
   * server - server DNS name or IP (default: 127.0.0.1)

-There are multiple ways to set connection configuration from WebUI to NetXMS server.
+There are multiple ways to set the connection configuration from WebUI to NetXMS server.
-Configuration is check in next order:
+Configuration is checked in this order:

   1. Using JNDI.
 Environment should be set like nxmc/NAME for example: nxmc/server

-  2. nxmc.properties properties file in class path of your application server.
-Should be created in ini format: NAME=VALUE.
+  2. nxmc.properties properties file in the class path of your application server.
+This file should be created in ini format: NAME=VALUE.
 For example:

     .. code-block:: ini

       server = 127.0.0.1

     Default locations:

     **Jetty**

     **Tomcat**

-    Debian and Ubuntu default is /usr/share/tomcat9/lib.
-Other versions and Linux distribution may have different location.
+    The default location of this file on Debian and Ubuntu is in /usr/share/tomcat9/lib.
+Other Linux distributions may use a different location.

     **Oracle Weblogic**